SmartThingsCommunity/smartthings-core-sdk/README.md

 from JavaScript and TypeScript applications.
 This is the very first release of this SDK and should be considered a work in progress.
 Changes may still be made that are not backwardly compatible.

-If you are developing a SmartApp or API Access app using NodeJS you should continue to use the [SmartApp NodeJS SDK](https://github.com/SmartThingsCommunity/smartapp-sdk-nodejs) for now.
-We will be releasing a new version of that SDK soon that uses this Core SDK for making REST API calls.

 ## Installation